leonormoraisribeiro/Spike-RBD-ACE2-Protein-protein-interface-analysis/README.md

     * Residues are defined as interface if they lose solvent accessibility upon complex formation.
     * $\Delta ASA = ASA_{unbound} - ASA_{bound} > \text{cutoff}$
     * *Implementation:* Python script using `interface_asa_variation.py`.

+3. **Create a Pymol Visualization of the Interface**
+    * With the residues calculated with the △ASA, a python script was created to visualize in python the residues selected
+    * *Implementation:* Python script using `create_interface_pymol.py`.